alentoghostflame/SummonerWarBot/README.md

 ## Methods

 To know what is happening on the screen, currently the script takes a screenshot using the Android command "screencap" with a PNG format.
-It then reads the pixel at a certain coordinate on the screen, and using a array of Hex values located in ArrayHolder.HEXCOLOR, decides if to tap the screen at certain coordinates or not,
+It then reads the pixel at a certain coordinate on the screen, and using a array of Hex values located in ArrayHolder.HEXCOLOR, decides if to tap the screen at certain coordinates or not.

 Currently working on this: Instead of querying for colors of specific pixels on the screen and deciding what to do based on that, I want it to scan the entirety of the screenshot and logically make decisions based on what it finds, with the overall goal still completing all the daily quests.

 ### Bottlenecks